-The price winners of the 5th Internationalen Franz Schmidt organ competition in Kitzbühel:
+The prize winners of the 5th Internationalen Franz Schmidt organ competition in Kitzbühel:

-2nd price Melissa Dermastia (University of Music Vienna)
+2nd prize Melissa Dermastia (University of Music Vienna)

-2nd price Yeonju Sarah Kim (University of Music Salzburg)
+2nd prize Yeonju Sarah Kim (University of Music Salzburg)

-3rd price Krysztof Weronowski-Ptaszynski (University of Music Vienna)
+3rd prize Krysztof Weronowski-Ptaszynski (University of Music Vienna)

 Special Award for the best interpretation of the work of Robert Fuchs: Melissa Dermastia, Austria